quantaosun/DoubleG/README.md

 <img width="284" alt="image" src="https://github.com/quantaosun/DoubleG/assets/75652473/2f96d6b9-c63c-48fa-90a4-01afb2f3b07c">

-### I am not developing any new software on top of already so many, but I do provide a clear workflow that intergrates the good online webservice and widely used Gromacs to tacle the important free energy problem in a repeatable and easy-to-set up manner.

-The absolute free energy of binding plays a crucial role in protein-small molecule dynamics simulations, particularly in early-stage drug discovery, when the similarity of small molecules is insufficient for calculating relative binding free energies like FEP.
-However, this calculation process is highly complex, requiring skilled operators, multiple steps, and significant computing power, thus posing challenges in its application and often resulting in high costs.
+I am not developing any new software, considering the abundance of existing options.
+Instead, I offer a clear and streamlined workflow that integrates reliable online web services with the widely used Gromacs platform.
+This approach addresses the critical challenge of determining absolute free energy of binding in protein-small molecule dynamics simulations, especially during the early stages of drug discovery.
+Traditional methods relying solely on the similarity of small molecules are often insufficient for accurately calculating relative binding free energies, such as FEP.
+By adopting this repeatable and easy-to-set-up workflow, we simplify the complex process that typically requires skilled operators, multiple steps, and substantial computing power.
+Consequently, it helps overcome the challenges associated with its application while reducing costs.

 ### Prerequest: